Live Silver Prices Chart & Historical Prices

 What is a Silver Spot Price?

 The base price for unfabricated Silver is called the spot price of Silver.
-This price does not include markup for fabrication, distribution a small dealer fee and any numismatic or collector value.
+This price does not include markup for fabrication, distribution a small dealer fee and any premium or collector value.
 A snapshot in time, the spot price of Silver can be taken at different moments of the day in different locations around the world.
 As a result, the Silver ounce price varies throughout the day.

 Silver at spot price is the live price one ounce can be bought or sold for immediate delivery.
 When people refer to the silver spot price, or the spot price of any precious metal, they are actually referring to the price at which the metal may be exchanged and delivered upon at that very minute.
 In other words, the spot price is the price at which silver is currently trading.
 Spot prices are often referred to in the silverand gold markets, as well as crude oil and other commodities.
 Price is in a constant state of discovery and is watched by banks, financial institutions, dealers and retail investors.